What Are Tariffs?

 China

 These laws give the president the power to raise tariffs if foreign countries are found to be engaged in unfair trading practices, or if imported goods are deemed to be threatening critical domestic industries and thus harming national security.
 They also allow the president to impose tariffs if domestic industries are “seriously injured” by import competition, even if there is no alleged foul play.
-Many presidents have exercised these powers, though Trump did so to a far greater extent than most of his predecessors, imposing tariffs affecting hundreds of billions of dollars worth of goods from China and some U.S. allies, including members of the European Union (EU).
-Biden has maintained most of Trump’s tariffs on China and introduced several of his own.
-However, he has reined in tariffs on EU member countries.

 What are the aims of tariffs?

-Tariffs are intended to protect local industries by making imports more expensive and driving consumers to domestic producers.
+Tariffs in most cases are intended to protect local industries by making imports more expensive and driving consumers to domestic producers.
 In the United States, several politically sensitive industries benefit from such tariffs: sugar producers have been protected by tariffs since 1789—two years after the signing of the U.S. constitution—and the auto industry has benefited from the so-called chicken tax since 1964, which places 25 percent tariffs on some pickup trucks.
 Additionally, tariffs are used to shield domestic industries from foreign countries’ unfair trading practices and, in some cases, for national security purposes.
 They can also be a tool of industrial policy.

 Tariffs are intended to protect local industries by making imports more expensive and driving consumers to domestic producers.

 Unfair trading practices.
 Some tariffs are meant to counteract specific measures taken by foreign countries or firms.
 For instance, the United States applies “countervailing duties” when another country subsidizes a domestic industry—allowing its exporters to sell products at a lower price than they would otherwise be able to in a free market—and thereby undercuts U.S. producers.
-“Antidumping” tariffs are applied when a U.S. firm proves that a foreign firm is selling products in the United States at lower prices than they charge at home, often in an attempt to drive competitors out of an industry before raising prices.
+Antidumping tariffs are applied when a U.S. firm proves that a foreign firm is selling products in the United States at lower prices than they charge at home, often in an attempt to drive competitors out of an industry before raising prices.
 In both of these cases, tariffs are meant as a penalty that allows domestic producers to compete as if the market had not been distorted.
 Critics, however, claim that even these tariffs are often disguised protectionist policies.

 National security.
 In some strategic industries, often for goods with military uses, tariffs can be used to ensure a country does not rely on trade for its supply of critical products.
 Most notably, Section 232 of the Trade Expansion Act of 1962 allows the president to raise tariffs on certain goods for national security reasons.

 Economic competitiveness.
 Some support for tariffs stems from a grand vision for how to build an economy.
 Alexander Hamilton, the nation’s first treasury secretary, asserted that tariffs are necessary, at least temporarily, to nourish “infant industries” in the United States until they grow strong enough to compete abroad, at which point the taxes can be removed.
 Variations of this argument have been advanced throughout U.S. history.
 They have gained credence again in recent years, especially after high-profile supply-chain failures during the COVID-19 pandemic.
-Both Trump and Biden have cited tariffs as an effective tool for reducing the U.S. trade deficit and bringing manufacturing jobs back to the United States.
+Both Biden and Trump have cited tariffs as an effective tool for reducing the U.S. trade deficit and bringing manufacturing jobs back to the United States.

 Who pays?